rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 Over time this data set has been expanded on with multiple sheets including new information.
 Before we start exploring, we'll need to join the relevant data from the two sheets so we can conduct some fun analyses.

 First let's load our data.
 Our data set contains two sheets so we'll load them in separately as two distinct data frames.

+If you would like to follow along, you can download the Excel file called `superheroes.xlsx` [here](https://drive.google.com/file/d/1KAOAMA_iRdMrl0erYd2DTm7uUKCsDuM9/view?usp=sharing) and remember that you can also follow along with the analysis on RStudio Cloud [here](https://rstudio.cloud/project/1523407).

 ```r
 superheroes <- read_excel("data/superheroes.xlsx", sheet = "heroes")